In order to search for jobs specifically for CAIA Charterholders or those pursuing the CAIA Charter please enter “CAIA” in the search panel.

 This will enable you to search for CAIA specific roles globally.

-Overview of Credit Office for EMEA ("ECRO"): ECRO is a credit division responsible for corporate banking credit for non-Japanese corporates, non-Japanese FIs, and non- Japanese Sovereigns (collectively Global Corporates).
+The Credit Office for EMEA (ECrO) is a credit division responsible for corporate banking credit for non-Japanese corporates, non-Japanese Financial Institutions (FIs) and non- Japanese Sovereigns (collectively Global Corporates).

 Assessment and management of credit risks and related risks